zameerlovesmath/ChatterBot/README.md

 For Wolfram Alpha API key go to https://developer.wolframalpha.com/portal/myapps/ For OpenAI API key go to https://beta.openai.com/account/api-keys

+# Setting up GitHub CLI
+Run `gh auth login` and it will guide you through the steps

 # Powered by:
 This project is powered by:
 1. OpenAI GPT-3